-Dentaria emerges in the fall, and persists as a welcome woodland groundcover throughout winter.
-Handsome, three-lobed, scalloped leaves have prominent white veining.
-In spring new foliage emerges, followed by small white-to-pale-pink flowers on 6-8" stalks.
+Dentaria emerges in fall and persists as a welcome woodland groundcover through winter.
+Three-lobed leaves are scalloped and have prominent white veining.
+Spring brings a flush of new foliage, followed by small white-to-pale-pink blooms on 6-8" stalks.
 After flowering, plants go dormant for the summer, returning in fall when the trees begin to drop their leaves.
-In moist-to-average soils, Toothworts are carefree and form extensive colonies with time.
+Toothworts are carefree and form extensive colonies with time in moist-to-average soils.
 Be careful not to damage the above-ground rhizomes when weeding.

 Bloom color: white

 Bloom period: spring